snackabra/docs/source/discussion.rst

 All sorts of messaging projects claim that they are open source.
 But they all have caveats, footnotes, reservations, carve-outs, etc. Some of these are driven by the need to have some avenue of monetization.
-The problem is that